bokwoon95/cs2102webapp/README.md

 to install all dependencies

 # Configuration
 You will need your postgres username and password.
-If you do not know your username and password, you can look for your username in psql and change the password for that user to something you know:
+If you do not know your username and password, you can look for your username in psql and change the password for that username to something you know:
 ```sql
 CREATE DATABASE shareleh; -- If you haven't already created a shareleh database
 \du -- get your username